 This is quite simply the one conference you can’t afford to miss.

-And the best part?
+The best part?
 This is one marketing investment where your ROI is guaranteed.
 If you don’t learn at least a dozen new ideas that build both your brand and your bottom line, you can have your money back.